jojomaquiling/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Jojo Maquiling]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [23 December, Sunday, 2018].

 ## Log

 ### R1D1

-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Day 0

+Started the Accounting System front-end Vue-JS and Backend Django accounting system this is just a migration of my existing project accounting system

 ### R1D2
+Day 1